marijnh/Eloquent-JavaScript/19_paint.md

 {{figure {url: "img/line-grid.svg", alt: "Two pixelated lines, one light, skipping across pixels diagonally, and one heavy, with all pixels connected horizontally or vertically", width: "6cm"}}}

-If we have code that draws a line between two arbitrary points, we might as well use it to also define a `line` tool, which draws a straight line between the start and end of a drag.
+Finally, if we have code that draws a line between two arbitrary points, we might as well use it to also define a `line` tool, which draws a straight line between the start and end of a drag.